A bone x-ray is an imaging test to look at the bones.

 Additional conditions under which the test may be performed:

 There is low radiation exposure.
-X-rays are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
+X-ray machines are set to provide the smallest amount of radiation exposure needed to produce the image.
 Most experts feel that the risk is low compared with the benefits.

-Pregnant women and children are more sensitive to the risks of the x-ray.
+Children and the fetuses of pregnant women are more sensitive to the risks of the x-ray.
 A protective shield may be worn over areas not being scanned.

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.